scikit-fingerprints/scikit-fingerprints/README.md

 ```

 For fingerprints using conformers (3D-based), you need to create molecules first
-and compute conformers, like this:
+and compute conformers.
+Those fingerprints have `requires_conformers` attribute set
+to `True`.
 ```python
 from skfp.preprocessing import ConformerGenerator, MolFromSmilesTransformer from skfp.fingerprints import WHIMFingerprint